ArcticEcho/Rain-Generator/README.md

 Rain-Generator
 ==============

-.Net based library that reproduces the sound of rain.
+A small .NET library that attempts to reproduce the sound of rain.
+Results greatly depend on the values passed to the `Generate` method.

+*Currently unmaintained...*